Tiny Baby, Big Science

 Read this article →Why this exists

-Everyone tells you parenthood is going to be hard.
+Parenthood is hard.
+Everyone warns you.
 You won't sleep.
 You'll need help from every direction.
-And honestly?
-They're not wrong.
-When you're in the deep end of it, it takes everything you have.
-Don't get me wrong — we love our kids, and the best moments are incredible.
-But that doesn't mean it isn't exhausting.
+And they're right.
+When you are in the deep end of it, it takes everything you have.
+The best moments are incredible, and the hard moments are really, really hard.

-Because the truth is, we don't really teach our babies much.
+That's when I realised something I wish I'd known earlier.
+We don't really teach babies much at all.
 They come preprogrammed.
 How to turn.
 How to lift their head.
-When to start walking.
-When to start talking.
-One night my kid is lying flat.
+When to start rolling, crawling, walking, talking.
+One night she's lying flat.
 The next morning, up goes the head.
-Then they're rolling right out of bed.
-Life just decided to thrive — and your baby is the proof.
+A few weeks later, she's halfway off the edge of the bed.
+Life just decided to thrive, and your baby is the living proof.

 Stay curious